arbyteconsulting/rialto/README.md

 ### The bridge between AI and FileMaker.

-Rialto is a native macOS application that converts **AI-generated plain-text FileMaker scripts into scripts that can be pasted directly into the FileMaker Pro Script Workspace.**
+Rialto is a native macOS application that converts **AI-generated plain-text FileMaker scripts into FileMaker script XML that can be pasted directly into the FileMaker Pro Script Workspace.**

 AI assistants such as ChatGPT, Claude and Gemini are very good at understanding what a FileMaker script should do and describing the required steps.